RosettaCommons/documentation/build_documentation/Build-Documentation.md

 Build environment setup instructions for most situations can be found on the [[Getting Started|Getting-Started#local-installation-and-use-of-rosetta]] page.

 ##Getting required files
+* PDB components file is versioned controlled through the git-lfs server.
+You can talk to your lab gate keeper to download the file.
+Alternatively, the file can be downloaded from the [wwwpdb](http://www.wwpdb.org/data/ccd).
+Download the "Chemical Component Dictionary" file, either as gzipped or as a regular file.
+You will need to unzip before using it with Rosetta.
+Place the file in database/ligand_type_sets.

 ## Publicly accessible clusters with Rosetta pre-installed
 * As part of the XSEDE initiative, the [[TACC/Stampede|TACC]] cluster has Rosetta and PyRosetta centrally installed for authorized users.
 See the [[TACC]] page for more details.